Geometry- and topology-controlled synchronization phase transition on manifolds: General model on the manifold

-which is the extend Kuramoto–Sakaguchi model on the $D$-dimensional hypersphere.
-If we further define $\alpha=0$, there is no phase-lag effect and we can obtain the extend Kuramoto model on the $D$-dimensional hypersphere
+which is the extended Kuramoto-Sakaguchi model on the $D$-dimensional hypersphere.
+If we further set $\alpha=0$, there is no phase-lag effect and we obtain the extended Kuramoto model on the $D$-dimensional hypersphere

 which contains only synchronization forces.
 The gradient flow structure under this condition is elaborated in Appendix \ref{Appendix-A}.
-When $D=2$, Eqs. (\ref{II-C-EQ001}-\ref{II-C-EQ002}) reduce to the original Kuramoto–Sakaguchi model and the original Kuramoto model, respectively.
+When $D=2$, Eqs. (\ref{II-C-EQ001}-\ref{II-C-EQ002}) reduce to the original Kuramoto-Sakaguchi model and the original Kuramoto model, respectively.

 In more general cases, the manifold formulation can recover different Kuramoto-type models as special cases.
 Different choices of the manifold $M$ and the embedding $F$ correspond to different state spaces and interaction geometries, while the different value of the phase-lag parameter $\alpha$ introduces different Kuramoto-Sakaguchi type frustration.
 A few representative examples are summarized in Table \ref{Table-1}.
-Their definitions and relations with Eqs. (\ref{II-B-EQ001}) and (\ref{II-B-EQ003}) are presented in Appendix \ref{Appendix-B}.
+Their definitions and relations with Eqs. (\ref{II-B-EQ001}, \ref{II-B-EQ003}) are presented in Appendix \ref{Appendix-B}.